zx2486/DBConnectorToolkit/README.md

 But they involve complicated setup and change in application coding.

 This module intends to minimize the changes required on the coding side when different cache / scaling methods are used.
-Ideally, the developer will write like interacting with a database directly, no matter it is a single db, db with read replica, with cache layer, etc.
+Ideally, the developer will write queries like interacting with a database directly, no matter it is a single db, db with read replica, with cache layer, etc.
 All caching logic is handled inside this module.
-On the write side, it will return the actual result if master database is present and return an UUID (tracking write operations) when there is a message queue.
+On the write side, it will return the actual result if master database is present.
+It also provides a method to send write queries via message queue and return an UUID if the message queue and message consumer support (for tracking write operations).

 It is different from existing libraries like sequelize-redis-cache as this involves different caching logics and also the write part.